 Home Inspectors in Montana are regulated by the Montana Department of Labor & Industry as of January 01, 2020.

-• Has successfully completed 40 hours of comprehensive home inspection instruction or has passed a Department approved national examination.
+• Complete 40 hours of comprehensive home inspection instruction or pass a department-approved national examination

-• Is covered under a workers’ compensation policy or has an independent contractor exemption certificate (ICEC) for the occupation of home inspection.
+• Gain coverage under a workers’ compensation policy or obtain an independent contractor exemption certificate (ICEC)

-• Is covered by a minimum of $100,000 general commercial liability insurance, and a minimum of $100,000 errors and omissions insurance.
+• Obtain a minimum of $100,000 general commercial liability insurance and a minimum of $100,000 errors and omissions insurance

-• should register with the Department by completing an application,
+• Register with the department by completing an application

-• should document that each person working under the registration as a home inspector
+• Document each person working under the registration as a home inspector

 Montana Department of Labor & Industry